 Outcomes for Hepatic Resection

 Surgery provides the best chance for cure in patients with hepatic colorectal metastases.
 Five year survival rates following resection range between 25% and 50%, with a median survival between 28 and 40 months in large series (3).
 Ten year survival results have been documented in the 20% to 26% range (4).
 In sharp contrast, the median survival for non-resected colorectal liver metastases is 5-10 months untreated.

 Various factors are important in the selection process for surgical candidates.
 In order to identify which subset of patients will benefit most from resection, various prognostic factors have been identified.
 The variables most commonly associated with recurrence are a positive resection margin and extrahepatic disease.
 Thus inability to completely remove all tumors is considered contraindications for surgery while the presence of extrahepatic disease is considered a relative contraindication.
-Other factors associated with an increased risk of recurrence after hepatic resection include synchronous presentation of liver metastases with the primary tumor, more than 1 lesion in the liver, largest lesion greater than 5 cm, a margin of resection less than 1 cm, CEA level > 200 ng/ml, and perioperative blood transfusions.
+Other factors associated with an increased risk of recurrence after hepatic resection include synchronous presentation of liver metastases with the primary tumor, more than 1 lesion in the liver, largest lesion greater than 5 cm, CEA level > 200 ng/ml, and perioperative blood transfusions.
 However none of these prognostic variables are an absolute contraindication to surgery.
 They were mainly formulated to assist in patient selection (5).